 Qualified users can grant roles and other users various privileges on tables or execute privilege on functions and procedures or global privileges.
 The table privileges are any combination of SELECT, INSERT, DELETE, TRUNCATE, UPDATE and REFERENCES.
 ALTER and INDEX privileges cannot be granted.
 Only the owner has the right to alter a table definition.
 Any privilege can be later revoked, which takes any combination of the previously granted privileges.

 Bulk I/O permissions

 For reasons of security, by default, MonetDB only allows the special user monetdb to execute the bulk I/O statements COPY INTO (copy data from the database into a file) and COPY FROM (copy data from a file into the database).
-In the feature release following Jul2015, MonetDB allows granting a user/role the privilege of using the bulk I/O statements.
+As of the June2016 release MonetDB supports granting a user/role the privilege of using the bulk I/O statements.
 These privileges are global privileges, i.e., they apply to all tables on which the user/role has the INSERT permission.